Learn about hybrid federated search for SharePoint in Microsoft 365

 How does hybrid federated search work?

 The key element of hybrid federated search is the result source.
 You need two results sources, one provides results from the local search index and one from the remote search index.
-For example, if you want to get search results from SharePoint Online in a Search Center in SharePoint Server, you create a result source in SharePoint Server that specifies SharePoint Online as the provider of remote search results.
+For example, if you want to get search results from SharePoint in Microsoft 365 in a Search Center in SharePoint Server, you create a result source in SharePoint Server that specifies SharePoint in Microsoft 365 as the provider of remote search results.
 Learn about result sources and federation in Plan crawling and federation in SharePoint Server and in Understanding result sources for search in SharePoint Server.
-Configure hybrid federated search from SharePoint Server to SharePoint Online - roadmap.
+Configure hybrid federated search from SharePoint Server to SharePoint in Microsoft 365 - roadmap.